Sydney Metro: Revival

 In 2014, the Government announced the second harbour crossing under the name Sydney Rapid Transit, as part of the 'Rebuilding NSW' infrastructure plan funded through the sale of electricity infrastructure.
-The new railway would cross Sydney Harbour, tunnel beneath the CBD, and join the Bankstown line which would be converted to metro standards.
+The new railway would cross Sydney Harbour, tunnel beneath the CBD, and join a converted portion of the Bankstown line up to Bankstown railway station.

 The system was officially renamed 'Sydney Metro' in June 2015 following the passage of power privatisation bills.
 Opposing parties warned the government that the sale of the power infrastructure may not provide the capital needed.